vanruc/todoApp/README.md

 - Project Owner Info: to show project owner information.
 - Project Operator: to show project operator information.

-Here are some guidelines for you to finish this edit view by your self.
+Here are some guidelines to help you finish this edit view by your self.
 1. Run `Generate edit view` command to generate `Project edit view`
 2. Create `view components` for each section
 3. Combine `view components` together.
-4. Run `Generate Domain` command and Redeploy application.
+4. Run `Generate Domain` command and re-deploy the application.
 5. Adjust your view if required.

-You may choose to stop reading through this tutorial for 10 to 20 minute in order to try to complete it by yourself before and then after you done by your self you can compare it with our work.
+You may choose to stop reading through this tutorial for 10 to 20 minutes in order to try to complete it by yourself, and then after you are done you can compare it with our work.

 #### Project Edit View Solution
 ##### Project Info Component